MostafaGalal1/g-Shell/README.md

 Unix shell program with same functionalities of the conventional terminal which contains the basic set of commands introduced in terminal.

 ## Specification
-Implemented using c language with unistd ans sys libraries
+Implemented using c language along with unistd ans sys libraries

 The following table shows the current set of commands supported by the shell: